-The RWM RSO will build a multi-disciplinary capability across a number of UK university teams that have a world-class track record in geological disposal science and technology, fostering collaboration and synergies.
+The Nuclear Waste Services RSO will build a multi-disciplinary capability across a number of UK university teams that have a world-class track record in geological disposal science and technology, fostering collaboration and synergies.

 We will draw upon world-class research expertise in our key disciplines, including: